printfcom1/node-express-hrsystem/README.md

 This API service provides endpoints for managing employee data in a human resources system.

+Building a Node.js RESTful API with Express, Basic Authentication, and MongoDB

+## Description

+When it comes to building robust and straightforward RESTful APIs in Node.js, the combination of Express.js and MongoDB offers an efficient and scalable solution.
+Adding Basic Authentication to the mix ensures secure access to your API, making it suitable for various web and mobile applications that require user authentication and data storage.

 ## Installation

 - Clone the repository: `git clone https://github.com/printfcom1/HRsystem.git`